Medications, including anticholinergics, drugs that relax your bladder, and antidepressants, may help treat an overactive bladder (OAB).

-Having overactive bladder (OAB) can be uncomfortable and even painful.
-OAB is a set of symptoms that cause incontinence, or a loss of bladder control.
+Having an OAB can be uncomfortable and even painful.
+OAB is a set of symptoms that cause incontinence or a loss of bladder control.
 Symptoms include:

-- needing to urinate more than once overnight
+- the need to urinate more than once overnight

 - urine leakage

-The largest class of drugs used to treat OAB is anticholinergic drugs.
-They work by blocking a chemical in your body called acetylcholine.
-This chemical sends a message to your bladder to contract.
-By blocking this chemical, these drugs reduce the contractions that cause you to release urine.
-In studies that compared the drugs, all anticholinergics worked equally as well in treating OAB.
+These drugs work by blocking a chemical in your body called acetylcholine, which usually sends a message to your bladder to contract.
+By blocking this chemical, these drugs lower the contractions that cause you to release urine.

-Anticholinergics are sold under different brand names.
+Anticholinergics are available under different brand names.
 Some are also available as generic drugs.
 These medications include:

 - oxybutynin (Ditropan XL, Oxytrol)